WinsterChill/Learn-Github/README.md

 # Learn-Github
-This Repo is just for demonstration purppose.
+This Repo is just for demonstration purpose.